neul-labs/compere/README.md

 4. The system will automatically update the MAB state and Elo ratings based on the comparison.

+When using Compere as a library, you can make comparisons directly through function calls as shown in the library usage example above.

 ## Development Setup

 1. Clone the repository: